 A Lack of Analysis Leads to Unanswered Questions

-I joined Chick-fil-A a little more than 18 months ago.
-I came from a web analytics background and wanted to move into the mobile space, but to be honest, Chick-fil-A was not on my radar.
+I joined a little more than 18 months ago.
+I came from a web analytics background and wanted to move into the mobile space, but to be honest, was not on my radar.
 When a recruiter approached me about the position, I had an “A-ha!” moment.
 I always received impeccable customer experience from the company, and when I learned that the work culture mimics that customer experience, I was eager to join.

 When I first joined the organization, we were unable to answer some key questions about our mobile app users.
 We didn’t have any product UX tools, so any analysis had to be done looking at point of sale transactions and creating analysis using credit card hashes.